storybuilder-org/StoryCAD/docs/Defining_Problems.md

 An inner problem is some want or need within the character himself, a need to grow or change.
 This problem may be some character flaw or psychological hurdle to overcome.
 It may be the real reason why the character pursues his external goal, even though the superficial reason he gives is quite different.
 The character frequently doesn't know that he has an inner problem at the start of the story, and sometimes, in tragic endings, refuses to acknowledge or resolve the inner problem. <br/>

-It's often constructive to use StoryBuilder to define both an external and an internal problem for your protagonist, with separate Problem forms for each  of them.
+It's often constructive to use StoryCAD to define both an external and an internal problem for your protagonist, with separate Problem forms for each  of them.
 Both problems help to shape the story's plot.
 There’s even a Create New Story template for this: <br/>

 ![](Clipboard-Image-145.png)